ivalmart/UCSC-Academic-Major-Calculator/README.md

 **Created By:** Ivan Martinez-Arias

 ## Format of the JSON File to Update:
-{
+{<br>
-    "the title of the major": {
+   "the title of the major": {<br>
-        "all the courses needed to declare the major": [ "course 1",
+      "all the courses needed to declare the major": [<br>
+         "course 1",<br>
-            "course 2",
+         "course 2",<br>
-            ""....
-        ],
+         ""....<br>
+      ],<br>
-        "the stylized version of the courses depending on if there are any classes that mention they can take 1 of 3 or if they need to take all 3 (difference between X or Y or Z / X and Y and Z)": [
+      "the stylized version of the courses depending on if there are any classes that mention they can take 1 of 3 or if they need to take all 3 (difference between X or Y or Z / X and Y and Z)": [<br>
-            "course 1",
+         "course 1",<br>
-            "course 2",
+         "course 2",<br>
-            ""....
-        ],
+         ""....<br>
+      ],<br>
-        "the grading policy for the prerequisite courses": [ "grade or better"
+      "the grading policy for the prerequisite courses": [<br>
-        ]
-    }
-}
+         "grade or better"<br>
+      ]<br>
+   }<br>
+}<br>

 ### Note: Each course should be written down in the JSON as its abbreviation, Ex./ ANTH 2, MATH 11A, HIS 15, ...

+# notes for myself:
+- how to unselect classes information
+- maybe add a button next to the major calculator button to wipe the courses chosen list easily 'clear chosen class selection'
+- talk to Diana about the UCSC website formatting for publishing reasons

+# Possible Future Additions:
+- add more specific information about a major on if it requires classes or if it recommends classes (majors that say they can declare whenever but is recommended/ideal to take some class)
+- possibly add every single class in UCSC? (probably not)
+- add more than just prerequisites? maybe add the whole major? (probably not)
+- add specifically grading policies that say that some classes need some grades while others allow for differnt things
+- add when the major must be declared (either by 5th or 6th quarter, etc.)

+# feedback
+- possibly make links for all the shown majors to the general catalog
+- BSOE pre-major stuff, where you cannot pursue if you are not proposed